pineapplemachine/PyDwarf/docs/modding.md

 ### The Appropriate Place

 First thing you'll want to create a Python file in PyDwarf's `scripts/` directory.
 There are ways to have PyDwarf recognize this script when it's placed elsewhere, but this is definitely where you want to put it for now.
 For this example let's create a folder called `mynamespace` in which to put the scripts you write and let's create a file in it named `pydwarf.myscript.py`.
 In order for a script to be recognized here the file name has to start with `pydwarf.` and end with `.py` but everything in between is up to you and PyDwarf doesn't care what subdirectory the script goes in.
 (But those who download your mod might.
-Try to keep things neat!)
+Try to keep things organized!)

 In this file you should place your nifty code inside a function like so.